 In addition, that monthly obligation will have an affect on your overall residual income level, which also plays a critical role in qualifying for a VA home loan.

 There are a lot of ultra-specific situations that can crop up for VA borrowers with student loans.
 That’s a big reason why it’s important to talk with a VA loan specialist in detail about your particular situation.

-You can reach a Veterans United loan specialist at 855-870-8845 or fill out this brief form and get a call back.
+You can reach a Veterans United loan specialist at 855-870-8845 or get a free online quote today and get a call back.

 Photo courtesy of a.mina